colejarczyk/doc/api/transactions.rst

 Number of points which can be obtained after registering given transaction
 --------------------------------------------------------------------------

-To retrieve the number of points which can be obtained after registering given transaction, you need to call the ``/api/transaction/simulate`` endpoint with the ``POST`` method.
+To retrieve the number of points which can be obtained after registering a given transaction, you need to call the ``/api/transaction/simulate`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^